xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

  <mark>port 57777</mark>
  service-layer
 !
+!
+telemetry model-driven
+ sensor-group IPV6Neighbor
+  sensor-path Cisco-IOS-XR-ipv6-nd-oper:ipv6-node-discovery/nodes/node/neighbor-interfaces/neighbor-interface/host-addresses/host-address
+ !
+ subscription IPV6
+  sensor-group-id IPV6Neighbor sample-interval 15000
+ !
+!
+end

 </code>
 </pre>
 </div>

+As explained above, `ipv6 nd unicast-ra` is required to keep neighbors alive in XR while Open/R initiates traffic in the linux kernel.
+The `grpc` configuration starts the gRPC server on XR and can be used to subscribe to Telemetry data (subscription IPv6 as shown above) and service-layer configuration allows Service-Layer clients to connect over the same gRPC port.

 Once the Docker image is ready, set up a private docker registry that is reachable from the NCS5500 router in question.
 Setting up a private docker registry and pulling a docker image onto NCS5500 is explained in detail in Docker on XR tutorial here:  <https://xrdocs.github.io/application-hosting/tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2/#private-insecure-registry>